mikitex70/plantuml-markdown/README.md

   insecure: False                           # set to True if the server uses self-signed certificates
   cachedir: /tmp                            # set a non-empty value to enable caching
   base_dir: .                               # where to search for diagrams to include
+  config:                                   # PlantUML config file, relative to base_dir (a PlantUML file included in every diagram)
   format: png                               # default diagram image format
   classes: class1,class2                    # default diagram classes
   encoding: utf-8                           # character encoding for external files (default utf-8)